gcDiego/PaDuki/README.md

 ### Prerequisites

-- Have Node.js installed (version 16 or higher).
+- Have Node.js installed (version 16 or higher).- Create the database called test

+- Create the table with the script bd

 ### Steps